gchq/gaffer-doc/docs/deprecations.md

 ## Serialisers

 ### Migrating away from deprecated Serialisers
 Various deprecated serialisers have been removed completely (details below).
-If any of these are being used in an existing schema, a new schema will need to be created (see below for replacement serialisers to use) and existing graphs migrated.
-It is important to migrate data, simply replacing serialisers in a schema is not enough because this **will prevent existing data from being read**.
+If any of these are being used in an existing schema, a new graph and schema will need to be created (see below for replacement serialisers to use) and data from existing graphs migrated.
+Data will need to be migrated (export and reimport) from graphs using deprecated serialisers before upgrading to Gaffer v2.

+It is essential to migrate data stored using deprecated serialisers.
+Simply replacing these serialisers is not enough because this **will prevent existing data from being read** and potentially put the backing store into a **corrupted state**.

 ### Preservation of ordering
 When using an ordered store (such as Accumulo), all serialisers used on vertices must preserve order.
 As such, `compactRaw` serialisers (which do not preserve order) cannot be used on vertices in ordered stores.